What is the recommended way to set up a custom tracking domain?

 in the examples above.

-Tip: Remember to choose Yes for the question Cloak with this domain? if you need to create a cloaked custom domain for use with AdWords or some other advertiser.
+Tip: Remember to choose Yes for the question Enable cloaking? if you need to create a cloaked custom domain for use with Google Ads or some other advertiser.

 Step 3: Add an “A” Record to create your domain without “www.” (optional)